nodejs/node/doc/api/tls.md

     first byte is the length of the next protocol name.
 Passing an array is usually much simpler, e.g. `['hello', 'world']`.
     (Protocols should be ordered by their priority.)
-    When the server receives both NPN and ALPN extensions from the client, ALPN takes precedence over NPN and the server does not send an NPN extension to the client.
   * `SNICallback(servername, cb)` {Function} A function that will be called if the client supports SNI TLS extension.
 Two arguments will be passed when
     called: `servername` and `cb`. `SNICallback` should invoke `cb(null, ctx)`,